-5. EXPERIMENTAL EVALUATIONS
+5. Experimental Evaluations

-We evaluated the RI framework with the action classes W, \mathcal{R} , and S to determine the feasibility of using individual poses for recognition.
-First we examined the individual R{post} discrimination results of the actions.
-Next we compared the RI recognition results to ML and MAP, and also examined the recognition as a function of view-angle.
+First we examined the individual R{post} discrimination results of the actions using all of the silhouette images.
+Next we compared the RI recognition results to ML and MAP, and also examined the recognition as a function of viewangle.
 We further analyzed the walking motions using the RI framework to classify the walking pace.